extenda/actions/test-pod/README.md

   * Supports any Docker image
   * Mount a volume as working directory in Pod
   * Specify a custom entrypoint for the container
+  * Expose the internal service URL as a `SERVICE_URL` environment variable when `cloud-run.yaml` is used

 ## Usage